jonathan-poole/qs-admin-guide/docs/asset_management/review_pinning_load_balancing.md

 [![load_balancing-9.png](images/load_balancing-9.png)](https://raw.githubusercontent.com/qs-admin-guide/qs-admin-guide/master/docs/asset_management/images/load_balancing-9.png)

-## Scenario 2 - Segregation of apps by line of business (streams)
+## Scenario 3 - Segregation of apps by line of business (streams)

 In the previous scenario, the Qlik administrator isolated specific Qlik apps to a dedicated node in a cluster.
-For this scenario the Qlik administrator will isolate all apps in specific streams to specific nodes.
+For this scenario, the Qlik administrator will isolate all apps in specific streams to specific nodes.
 This use case makes sense when a Qlik site is servicing multiple tenants or departments and the adminstrator wants to isolate the consumption of Qlik apps by those departments / tenants.
 This scenario will use a custom property at the _stream_ layer rather than at the _app_ layer.

 ### Configuration Walk-Through: